 Skydiving is an incredible activity for many.
 However, few people understand the complexities of the industry that make up this growing sport.
 What does it take to become a certified skydiver?
 What happens beyond getting licensed?
 Let’s explore the wonderful and exciting journey that skydiving has to offer.

-If you’re not the adventure-seeking kind or dream of flying your body through the sky like Super Man or Peter Pan, then the idea of jumping from a plane may terrify you – not to mention jumping solo.
+If you’re not the adventure-seeking kind or dream of flying your body through the sky like Super Man or Peter Pan, then the idea of jumping from a plane may terrify you – not to mention jumping solo which begs the question of whether or not a skydiving license is worth it.
 Even so, some people have an incredible fear but have the tenacity to conquer it by accomplishing a task as big as earning a solo skydiving license.

 “Life begins on the other side of your comfort zone.”